Theobragstad/TV-Show-Search/README.md

 ## How to run locally
-- Download or clone this repo
+- Download or clone this repo, and navigate to the folder/directory
 - Add an .env file to root directory:

     POSTGRES_USER="postgres"